-In general, crossbred dogs have less health issues than purebreds.
-However, the Cavachon isn’t immune to all health issues, and he’s especially prone to ear infections due to his inherited floppy ears.
+In general, crossbred dog breeds have less health issues than purebreds.
+However, the Cavachon puppy isn’t immune to all health issues, and he’s especially prone to ear infections due to his inherited floppy ears.
 He may also suffer from heart murmurs, flea allergies, and issues with his eyes, including dry eye and cataracts.

 Make sure to have your Cavachon tested yearly for Mitral Valve Disease, which is a common but serious heart disorder.
 If caught early, it can be treated with medication, but if left untreated, the condition can be fatal.
 Additionally, due to hair growth inside of his ears, be ready to clean your Cavachon’s ears weekly with a dog ear cleaning solution.